dwaynehogan/Data-for-SEO-Rankings/README.md

 ## Overview

-This script fetches top 100 Google organic search results for a list of keywords using the [DataForSEO API](https://www.dataforseo.com/).
-It retrieves rankings for a specific domain and exports the results to a CSV file.
+This script retrieves rankings for a specific domain using the [DataForSEO API](https://www.dataforseo.com/) and exports the results to a CSV file.
 The script is built with `aiohttp` and `asyncio` to efficiently handle large batches of requests while adhering to API rate limits.

 ## Prerequisites